-Torsional Problems: Torsion of cylindrical bars.
+Torsion of Beams : Torsion of cylindrical bars.
 Torsional rigidity.
 Torsion and stress functions.
 Lines of shearing stress.
 Simple problems related to circle, ellipse and equilateral triangle cross-section.
 Circular groove in a circular shaft.

-Extension and bending of beams: Extension of beams by longitudinal forces.
+Extension of Beams: Extension of beams by longitudinal forces.
 Beam stretched by its own weight.

-Bending of beams by terminal couples.
-Bending of a beam by a transverse load at the centroid of the end section along a principal axis.
+Bending of Beams: Bending of Beams by terminal Couples, Bending of a beam by transverse load at the centroid of the end section along a principal axis.